 I never forget to brush my teeth in the morning.
 My teeth are going to be squeaky clean and my breath sparkling fresh before I leave the house.
 Naturally, toothpaste is part of this process.
 I can’t remember the last time I was without toothpaste.
 If I ever run out, you better believe that I’m stopping at the store on my way home.
-I’ll make a special trip for that.
-Getting low on shampoo?
-I’d make sure to pick up a bottle in advance so that I didn’t run out.
+I’ll make a special trip for that!

-You could say the same about how I eat breakfast in the morning.
-Breakfast is the one meal I can never skip, and I’d rather be late to work than go a morning without food.
-If I’m short on my morning smoothie ingredients, that’s also a stop to the store on my way home.
+Similarly, breakfast is the one meal I can never skip, and I’d rather be late to work than go a morning without food.
+If I’m short on my morning smoothie ingredients, that also deserves a stop to the store on my way home.
 But when did personal care products become as important as food?

-On that fateful day, I started thinking about how to pack less for trips and how to take products with multiple uses, like jojoba oil.
+On that fateful day, I realized that products with multiple uses, like jojoba oil, meant less items to pack.
 Jojoba oil is an effective moisturizer for hair, skin, and nails, and it can also be used as a makeup remover.
-I started thinking about how to use existing products in different ways, and so running out of a product became an experiment.
+I started thinking about new ways to use my existing products, and so running out of something became a fun experiment.
 Could I substitute it with something else?
 Bar soap for shaving cream?

 When I allowed myself to repurchase something right away, I never got that trial period.
 And quite frankly, I wasn’t going to artificially create one.
-It was too comfortable to use which products I knew worked, instead of trying a new natural hair product that could potentially leave my hair looking greasy the next morning.
-But I was also on a mission to reduce bathroom clutter, and slowly, my mindset changed.
+It was too comfortable using my favorite products.
+However, I was also on a mission to reduce bathroom clutter, and slowly, my mindset changed.

 There are still some products that are high on my priority list.
-Deodorant is one of them (I like Schmidt’s Magnesium + Charcoal).
+Deodorant is one of them.
 But other things have become less important.
-It’s okay if I run out of face wash or never use it all.
-It’s okay if I run out of my preferred hair serum (plain jojoba oil), if I have another oil lying around.
+It’s okay if I run out of my preferred hair serum (plain argan oil), if I have another oil lying around.
 And it’s okay if I don’t have my preferred moisturizer as long as I have olive oil in my kitchen.
 There are other things to use, and life goes on.